-Finally, you have only to tell Miss McCartney, the Dean's Secretary, that you have something important you would like to discuss and she will make an appointment for you to see me.
+Finally, you have only to tell Miss Lamb, the Dean's Secretary, that you have something important you would like to discuss and she will make an appointment for you to see me.

 Sometimes students may feel that they would like to work out a collective point of view and present it to the Faculty.
-This is one of many useful functions that a Law Students Society could perform.
+This is one of many useful functions that the UNSW Law Society exists to perform.
 If there are any suggestions for making this a better Law School, the Faculty will be keen to listen.